nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ###### Test cases
 1. Viewing command history
     - Enter: `history`<br>
       Expected: The command history is shown in the result display box.
 The command history is empty.
     - Enter: `list`<br>
-      - Expected: The list of students is shown in the student list.
+      Expected: The list of students is shown in the student list.
 The command history is updated to show the command `list`.
     - Enter: `help`<br>
-      - Expected: The help window is shown.
+      Expected: The help window is shown.
 The command history is updated to show the command `help`.
     - Enter: `history`<br>
-      - Expected: The command history is shown in the result display box.
+      Expected: The command history is shown in the result display box.
 The command history shows `help` as the most recent command at the top of the list, followed by `list` below it.
+    <br><br>

 ### Launch with erroneous data files
 ###### Setup
 - Move the JAR file to a fresh directory.